PelionIoT/manifest-tool/README.md

 Both methods of creating a manifest use the defaults created in `manifest-tool init`.
 You can override each default using an input file or command-line arguments.
 See below for more details.

-Once this is done, you can upload the manifest file to Mbed Cloud, create an update campaign and start the update campaign using the Mbed Cloud portal.
+Once `manifest-tool update prepare` has been executed the manifest file is automatically uploaded to Mbed Cloud and you can then create and start an update campaign using the Mbed Cloud portal.

 ### Advanced usage
 The manifest tool allows for significantly more flexibility than the model above shows.
 You can override each of the defaults that `manifest-tool init` sets by using the command-line or an input file.
 The manifest tool supports a variety of commands.
 You can print a full list of commands by using `manifest-tool --help`.